Mark-Kramer/Case-Studies-Python/content/05/the-cross-covariance-and-coherence.md

 </div>

-Let's now plot the data in the first trial from each electrode: <a id="fig:traces">
+Let's now plot the data in the first trial from each electrode: <a id="fig:traces"></a>

 ```python
 f, a = subplots()